zeiss-microscopy/BSConv/bsconv/pytorch/README.md

 That's all you need to do in your training script!

-## Building your own model from scratch with BSConv
+## BSConv PyTorch modules

-We provide 2 pytorch modules `bsconv.pytorch.BSConvU` and `bsconv.pytorch.BSConvS` which can be used instead of `torch.nn.Conv2d` layers.
+We provide two PyTorch modules `bsconv.pytorch.BSConvU` and `bsconv.pytorch.BSConvS` which can be used instead of `torch.nn.Conv2d` layers.
 Building a custom AlexNet model with BSConv modules:

 ```python